zeek/zeek-docs/scripts/base/frameworks/files/main.zeek.rst

    Checks whether a file analyzer is generally enabled.

-   :tag: the analyzer type to check.
+   :param tag: the analyzer type to check.

    :returns: true if the analyzer is generally enabled, else false.